British Productivity Council: Activities

 The BPC started many campaigns, like the National Productivity Year from November 1962 to November 1963, and the Quality and Reliability Year in 1966.
 It also distributed a publication called Target aimed at educating workers and employers about better workplace practices and adapting to changing markets.

-The BPC also made educational films.
+The BPC also made educational films such as Views on Trial (1954).
 Dispute, a BPC film on industrial relations, won the BAFTA Film Award for Best Specialised Film in 1960.
 Sarah Erulkar produced several films for the BPC, including the Training For Industry series in 1959.

 National Productivity Year

 National Productivity Year was given patronage by the Duke of Edinburgh and was supported by both the Prime Minister and the Leader of the Opposition at the time, Harold Macmillan and Hugh Gaitskell respectively.
 A set of commemorative stamps was released in November 1962 to celebrate it.

 Its impact was described as "negligible", and it was recorded as beginning "disastrously" with a decline in outputs.